-In a reverse mortgage (also called a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without selling their homes.
-Deciding how you would like to to receive your funds: by a monthly amount, a line of credit, or a lump sum, you can take out a loan based on your home equity.
-The borrowed money does not have to be paid back until the borrower sells the residence, moves away, or passes away.
-At the time you sell your home or is no longer used as your main residence, you (or your estate) have to repay the lending institution for the cash you received from the reverse mortgage plus interest among other fees.
+Reverse mortgages (sometimes referred to as "home equity conversion loans") give older homeowners the ability to use their built-up equity without the necessity of selling their home.
+Deciding how you'd prefer to to receive your funds: by a monthly payment amount, a line of credit, or a lump sum, you can receive a loan based on your equity.
+Repayment is not required until when the borrower puts his home up for sale, moves (such as into a care facility) or passes away.
+At the time your home has been sold or you no longer use it as your main residence, you (or your estate) have to repay the lending institution for the money you obtained from the reverse mortgage plus interest and other finance charges.

-The conditions of a reverse mortgage loan usually include being 62 or older, maintaining your home as your primary living place, and having a small balance on your mortgage or having paid it off.
+The requirements of a reverse mortgage loan usually are being sixty-two or older, maintaining the property as your main residence, and having a small balance on your mortgage or owning your home outright.

-Reverse mortgages are advantageous for retired homeowners or those who are no longer bringing home a paycheck but need to add to their limited income.
-Social Security and Medicare benefits won't be affected; and the funds are not taxable.
-Reverse Mortgages may have adjustable or fixed rates.
-The house is never at risk of being taken away from you by the lending institution or put up for sale without your consent if you live longer than your loan term - even if the property value goes under the loan balance.
-Contact us at 6507631924 if you want to explore the benefits of reverse mortgages.
+Homeowners who are on a limited income and have a need for additional money find reverse mortgages ideal for their situation.
+Interest rates can be fixed or adjustable and the funds are nontaxable and don't affect Medicare or Social Security benefits.
+Your home can never be at risk of being taken away from you by the lending institution or put up for sale without your consent if you live longer than your loan term - even if the current property value goes below the loan balance.
+Call us at 6507631924 if you want to explore the advantages of reverse mortgages.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.